knights-analytics/hugot/README.md

 ```

 InterOpNumThreads and IntraOpNumThreads constricts each goroutine's call to a single core, greatly reducing locking and cache penalties.
 Disabling CpuMemArena and MemPattern skips pre-allocation of some memory structures, increasing latency, but also throughput efficiency.

+For GPU the config above also applies.
+We are still testing the optimum GPU configuration, whether it is better to run in parallel or with a single thread, and what size of input batch is fastest.

 ## Contributing